imabhivaibhav/EDL.iitb/README.md

 ## Introduction

 A High Sensitivity Optical Detection System for Spectrometry refers to a sophisticated setup used in scientific instrumentation for analyzing light.
 Spectrometry involves the measurement and analysis of the properties of light, such as its intensity, wavelength, and polarization.
-We deigned a portable spectrometer to measure the spectrum of a sample and analyze the absorbtion and transmittion of different wavelength.
+We deigned a portable spectrometer to measure the spectrum of a sample and analyze the absorption and transmission of different wavelengths.

 ## Objective